 Pontius Pilate is one of the most controversial and at the same time mysterious figures in human history.
-He was entrusted with a unique mission to create a world religion.
-Just think, if Jesus Christ had not been crucified, would Christianity exist at all today?
+Even though it was not his intention, his actions led to the creation of a world religion.
+Just think, if Jesus Christ had not been crucified, would Christianity exist today?
 At least on this scale?

 Pilate Pontius was a Roman prefect of Judea who is famous for condemning Christ to death.
 Unfortunately, historians have little confirmed information about the man who, according to the Gospel of Matthew, washed his hands before sending Christ to the cross.

-There is little archaeological evidence of the existence of the governor.
+There is little archaeological evidence of the governor’s existence.
 An inscription was discovered in the 1970s in the Roman city of Caesarea, in present-day Israel.
 Most of what is being said about this historical figure are legends and unconfirmed stories that stand on the borderline between history and faith.

 The intrigues surrounding Pontius Pilate are many – they tell of a secret connection with Judas and the other apostles, or even of undisclosed secret conversations with Jesus Christ.

-Greek and Roman sources, however, speak of another version and complement the image of Pilate Pontius.
+Greek and Roman sources, however, present another narrative complementing the image of Pilate Pontius.
 He was cruel, ruthless, and knew how to do his job.
 He ruled one of the most turbulent provinces of the Roman Empire – Judea, for 10 years which was an incredibly long period for these times.
 This gives enough evidence for his incredible leadership skills.

-Like every Roman, Pita Pontius was an extremely religious person.
-Two were the hallmarks of the Romans – they were merciless warriors during a battle and extremely pious regarding observance of ordinances to their gods.
+Like every Roman, Pilate Pontius was an extremely religious person.
+Two were the hallmarks of the Romans – they were merciless warriors during a battle and extremely pious regarding the observance of ordinances to their gods.

-His first actions as a prosecutor in Judea almost ended in a bloody bath.
+His first actions as a prosecutor in Judea almost ended in a blood bath.
 His orders were for Roman soldiers to be sent to Jerusalem.
 However, the flags they carried violated the first two of the Ten Commandments.
-The offended Jews protested in front of Pilate which made him plan ways to scare them off.
+The offended Jews protested in front of Pilate who planned ways of scaring them off.